yeni2766/yeni2766/README.md

 🚀 Frontend Developer Freelancer | React Focused | London 🇬🇧

-I build modern, responsive, and user-focused web applications.
+I’m a freelance Frontend Developer building modern, responsive, and user-focused web applications for businesses.

+Currently working in customer service while transitioning into tech full-time, I bring strong communication skills, user empathy, and real-world problem-solving into every technical project.

-Currently transitioning into tech full-time and focused on mastering React, Tailwind CSS, and UI/UX development.
-Currently working in customer service, bringing strong communication, user empathy, and real-world problem-solving to technical projects.
-Passionate about delivering clean code and intuitive user experiences while transitioning fully into tech as a full-time job to provide more consistency for my passion!
+I’m focused on mastering React, Tailwind CSS, and UI/UX development, with the goal of becoming a full-time Frontend Engineer and turning my passion for clean code and intuitive user experiences into a consistent career.

 ### Tech Stack